raulriera/ForecastView/README.md

 }
 ```

+Be sure to check out the wonderful icons in the `Example` project, the library will try to find any icons matching the file name convention as http://www.wunderground.com/weather/api/d/docs?d=resources/icon-sets

 ## Extending

 If you wish to use other datasources, just create a class that implements the [ForecastDatasource](ForecastView/ForecastView/ForecastDatasource.swift) protocol.
 It's that easy.